Scotchester/jellybeans/_posts/2023-03-11-froot-loops-jelly-beans.md

 we have a very smooth shell of adequate thickness and smooth (but not perfectly so) insides.
-The shell could hold together into better chunks, but this is another strong catgegory.
+The shell could hold together into better chunks, but this is another strong category.

 **4 out of 5 beans**